-Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after voting day were counted, thanks to court decisions
+Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after Election Day were counted, thanks to court decisions

 “The truth is that in competitive battleground states, both sides are fighting for inches.
 We’re not fighting for feet,” said Marc Elias, an election lawyer who is leading Democratic litigation efforts.
 “If there is a way to gain 1 percent of the vote, that would be among the most successful tactics that a campaign could engage in.”

-In Wisconsin, the Supreme Court’s ruling opened the door to a surge of valid absentee ballots that officials would have otherwise rejected under a state law requiring them to be received by voting day.
+In Wisconsin, the Supreme Court’s ruling opened the door to a surge of valid absentee ballots that officials would have otherwise rejected under a state law requiring them to be received by Election Day.

 The ruling followed a lower court judge’s decision to extend the mail ballot deadline by six days to accommodate a wave of last-minute ballot requests resulting from the pandemic.
 State and national Republicans objected, appealing first to a federal panel and then to the Supreme Court.

 The five conservative justices sided with the GOP, issuing an opinion on the eve of in-person voting that a blanket extension of the deadline would improperly allow voters to cast their ballots after April 7.
-Instead, they said ballots had to be postmarked by voting day — effectively imposing a new standard.
+Instead, they said ballots had to be postmarked by Election Day — effectively imposing a new standard.

 While the right praised the decision, liberal critics denounced it at the time, saying the conservative justices had made it harder for Wisconsinites to vote.